 Visit Kyoto during your trip on the Japanese archipelago: how to find where to stay in Kyoto?
 Here are the best areas to stay in Kyoto!

-Imperial capital of Japan for more than a thousand years (from 794 to 1868), Kyoto is the eighth largest city in Japan, and is located in Kansai, in the center of Honshu Island.
-With a population of 1,475,183 (2015) and an area of 827.83 km², finding accommodation to stay in Kyoto can be very expensive: the city is stormed spring, summer and autumn by visitors to enjoy of his charms.
-Well spared from the bombings of the Second World War, Kyoto has a huge historical and cultural heritage.
-The historical monuments of the city are also listed as UNESCO World Heritage.
+The former Imperial capital of Japan for more than one thousand years (from 794 to 1868), Kyoto is now Japan’s eighth largest city.
+It is located in Kansai, in the center of Honshu Island.
+In a city with a population of 1,475,183 (2015) and extending over an area of 827.83 km², accommodation in Kyoto can be very expensive: prized for its countless charms, the city is invaded by visitors during spring, summer and autumn.
+Having been spared from the bombings of the Second World War, Kyoto has retained an impressive historical and cultural heritage, and boasts a number of historical monuments listed as UNESCO World Heritage.

-Kyoto is home to more than 2,000 temples, as well as shrines, palaces and Japanese gardens.
-Kyoto is considered a leading cultural center in Japan.
-Neighborhoods in Kyoto are spread over a sprawling area.
-If you can not list them all, here are some of the best places to stay in Kyoto.
+Home to more than 2,000 temples, Kyoto also features many shrines, palaces, and Japanese gardens.
+Kyoto is considered a leading cultural centre in Japan.
+Neighbourhoods to stay in Kyoto are spread over a sprawling area.
+Since it’s impossible to list them all, here are some of the best places to stay in Kyoto.

 Gion and Higashiyama